edu-m/BuzzerMusicPlayer/README.md

 Note: when specifying a pause with P, do not put any octave number

 # Usage
-To compile, simply type 'make' in a terminal.
-You can also run 'make clean' to remove all executables.
+To compile, simply type `make` in a terminal.
+You can also run `make clean` to remove all executables.

 There will be three executables:
 - speaker: the main program, uses the pc speaker to produce sound